carpentries-incubator/reproducible-publications-quarto/episodes/05-setup-versioning.md

 Click `File > New Project > Version Control > Git`.

 So back to the url you copied from GitHub.
 Navigate again to `File > New Project > Version Control > Git`.
-Paste in your url and choose "Desktop" as your directory.
+Paste in your url and click the "Create Project" button.

 ![start my R project](../fig/05-git-new-project-clone.png)

+Now you have cloned a copy of your git repo from Github to your working environment.
 One more step: Make sure to select the quarto branch in RStudio (on your local instance or Jupyter Hub) on the Git tab.

 ![Select Quarto Branch](../fig/05-selecting-quarto-branch.png)